-(a) it has the right, power and authority to enter into this Agreement and to perform all of its obligations hereunder;
+(a) it has the right, power and authority to enter into the Engagement and to perform all of its obligations hereunder;

 (b) the performance of such obligations shall not conflict with or result in a breach of any agreement to which they are a party or is otherwise bound;

-(c) its performance under this Agreement shall comply with all applicable laws, rules and regulations.
+(c) its performance under the Engagement shall comply with all applicable laws, rules and regulations.

-22.1 Nothing in this agreement shall operate to exclude or limit ARMSTRONG’s liability for
+22.1 Nothing in these terms and conditions shall operate to exclude or limit ARMSTRONG’s liability for